Shahnazi2002/Email-Paster-Extension/README.md

 # Email-Paster-Extension
-A Firefox extension to paste my email address in input fields
+A Firefox extension to paste your email address in input fields